Cody Bellinger Preview, Player Props: Cubs vs. Royals

-Cody Bellinger -- hitting .324 with three doubles, two home runs, three walks and seven RBI in his past 10 games -- will be in action for the Chicago Cubs versus the Kansas City Royals, with Brady Singer on the mound, on August 19 at 2:20 PM ET.
+On Sunday, Cody Bellinger (.703 slugging percentage in past 10 games, including four home runs) and the Chicago Cubs play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Royals.
+In his most recent game, he hit two homers in his last game (going 2-for-3) against the Royals.

 Cody Bellinger Game Info & Props vs. the Royals